 School attendance is compulsory in Massachusetts for all persons between the ages of six (6) and sixteen (16).
-It is the shared responsibility of the student, his or her family, and the school to maintain a good attendance record.
+It is the shared responsibility of the student, their family, and the school to maintain a good attendance record.
 When a student is absent from or tardy to school, the parent/guardian must present to the school office on the day the student returns the proper written documentation in order to excuse the absence/tardy indicating the date, the name of student, the days of absence/tardy and the reason for the absence/tardy.
 If the student needs to be absent/tardy to school please notify the main office regardless if the absence/tardy is excused.
 In addition, when a student is absent for five consecutive days or more a doctor's note must also be presented.
-Failure to attend school without a valid excuse may warrant school personnel seeking help for the student and his/her family through supportive counseling, meetings and, if necessary, court action.
+Failure to attend school without a valid excuse may warrant school personnel seeking help for the student and their family through supportive counseling, meetings and, if necessary, court action.
+Students are considered chronically absent when they have missed ten percent of the scheduled school days.